 I repeat: Your funding must equal your operations.

 Operations also consist of two components:

-- Working capital, which is made up of collections, receivables, and inventory
+- Working capital, which is made up of payables, receivables, and inventory

 - “Other,” which includes all of the complex terms that make us fear the balance sheet, such as the land and buildings you hold.